Need to talk? Call 1800 882 436.

 beginning of content

-If your child has been exposed to a poison and is having trouble breathing or is drowsy or unconscious, call triple zero (000) for an ambulance.
+If your child has been exposed to a poison and is having trouble breathing, or is drowsy or unconscious, call triple zero (000) and ask for an ambulance.

 Key facts

-• It is best to store medicines and poisons out of sight and out of reach of children.
+• It is important to store medicines and poisons out of sight and out of reach of children.

 Why is my child at risk of poisoning?

-Young children are exploring their world but aren't aware of dangers.
-They will often put things in their mouth to explore their taste and texture.
-They also like to imitate what adults do, including taking medicines.
+Your child is at risk of poisoning from medicines around the house because young children can be curious.
+They explore their world but aren't aware of dangers.
+They often put things in their mouth to learn more about taste and texture.
+They also like to copy what adults do, including taking medicines.
+This increases their risk of accidental poisoning.

 When is my child most at risk of poisoning?

-Children are at increased risk of poisoning when your family routine is changed.
-This might be when you're:
+Your child is at greatest risk of poisoning when family routines change or when something is new.
+This might be when you:

 • have visitors who take medicines